 Ringo’s next album, 1976’s Rotogravure, had some good songs…”A Dose Of Rock “N’ Roll”, a remake of “Hey Baby”, and McCartney’s “Pure Gold”, but it only made it to #28, and had weak sales.
 The hot streak was over.

 Ringo Starr & His All-Starr Band started in 1989 with musicians like you see above.
 The format features Ringo playing his hits from The Beatles and solo career, backed by some of the world’s best musicians.
 Those artists also play their biggest hits during the concert.
 The All-Starr Band line-up changes as each new period of touring starts.
 There have been more than a dozen variations.

 We were able to see one of these shows in 2010, when they made their way to Eugene, Oregon.
 By then, Ringo was 70-years old, and frankly, we didn’t know what to expect.
 Ringo was energetic, looked good, and sounded great!
 Amazingly, his voice still sounds the same as when he was younger.
 Ringo at times took center stage as the lead singer, sometimes he drummed and sang, and he backed-up all of the other performers with his drumming.
 Here’s the line-up of musicians we saw: Wally Palmer of The Romantics, Rick Derringer of The McCoys, Gary Wright of “Dream Weaver” fame, Richard Page of Mr. Mister, keyboardist Edgar Winter, and drummer Greg Bissonette.
 It was a thoroughly entertaining night of “Greatest Hits” music!

-It’s so good that the two remaining Beatles rekindled their friendship in the 1970’s, have performed together on albums (like Ringo’s recent one), and have teamed up on major post-Beatles projects.
+It’s so good that the two remaining Beatles rekindled their friendship in the 1970’s, have performed together on each other’s albums (like Ringo’s recent one), and have teamed up on major post-Beatles projects.
 Both artists are still touring, Paul at 75 and Ringo at 77.